nvurdien/webdev-workshop/_guides/2-CSS-Tutorial.md

 **Borders** if included surround the content and padding **Margins** are used to move content away from things outside of the box

+**Padding**

+When you are using the padding property the order of values is top, right, bottom, left.

+{% highlight CSS %}

+padding: top, right, bottom, left;

+{% endhighlight %}

+If you place one value it is equivalent to setting all values (top, right, bottom and left) to that value.

+{% highlight CSS %}

+padding: 5px;
+padding: 5px, 5px, 5px, 5px;

+{% endhighlight %}
 ----

 <h2>Example</h2>